owulveryck/owulveryck.github.io/content/post/20240422-learning-by-doing-rag.md

 ## Last step: inference

 Inference forms the core of my application.
-The process begins when I pose a question.
+The process begins when I enter a question.
 The application then scours my database to find the piece that aligns with the context of the question.
 This information is then forwarded to OpenAI, which generates a response.

 In this scenario, there is no vector base, and the search process is straightforward: